featured-image-how-to-explain-a-concept-clearly-and-concisely

 1. The need for a tool that can not only harvest lots of ideas, but act as a consistent way of comparing them.

-2. A framework to help creative thinkers tighten up their idea and writing by asking some tough questions that provoke reflection and analysis.
+2. A framework to help creative thinkers tighten up their initial thought and writing by asking some tough questions that provoke reflection and analysis.

 STAGE 1 - COMPLEX CONCEPTS